Bishop Noll junior duo overwhelms Lake Station

 Bishop Noll will play Marquette in the semifinals Friday.

-Andrean 65, Bowman 32: Dyamond Blair scored a game-high 20 points, while junior forward Julia Schutz had 15 points to lead the 59ers over the Eagles (10-13).
+Andrean 65, Bowman 32: Junior guard Dyamond Blair scored a game-high 20 points, while junior forward Julia Schutz had 15 points to lead the 59ers past the Eagles (10-13).

 Andrean (13-12) only gave up 11 points in the first half and will square off against sectional host Whiting in the semifinals Friday.